Saving Sunnyside Conservatory

 They are now available on the Internet Archive, part of the online collection of San Francisco Neighborhood Newspapers that LisaRuth and the San Francisco Department of Memory spearheaded.
 I’m immensely pleased that Sunnyside has now joined this collection, and I extend my sincere thanks to her for this work, delayed as it was by covid.
 Being in the Internet Archive means they will always be available to future historians, and any interested person, indexed for search.
 My historian’s heart is aflutter.

-The issue above, Winter 1979, features a piece by Greg Gaar writing about saving the Sunnyside Conservatory.
+The issue above, Winter 1979, features a piece by Greg Gaar writing about saving Sunnyside Conservatory.
 Editor Ken Hoegger rhapsodizes about the eucalyptus trees of Martha Hill, which was soon to be a new public open space–Dorothy Erskine Park as it is now known.
 Read the issue in full size here.
 I feel a strong personal gratitude to the people who worked on these projects over forty years ago, saving vital open spaces and the historic Conservatory; it was a critical moment in the development of livability in the city.
 Continue reading “Now on the Internet Archive: Sunnyside newsletters 1970s-1990s”

 Sunnyside in the 1970s: Trees, Traffic, Taxes